tcarleton/stagg/README.md

 your call to `overlay_weights()`.

-Given all of this information, we can interpret the top row in the output as follows: About 11% of the area in the Kansas county represented by COUNTYFP 129 falls within the grid cell at 258 degrees longitude (0-360 range), 37 degrees latitude.
-It appears that this particular pixel has slightly less cropland than other pixels in this polygon though, since the area-normalized cropland weight for this cell is only 9%.
+Given all of this information, we can interpret the top row in the output as follows: About 1.7% of the area in the county represented by COUNTYFP 011 falls within the grid cell at 284.50 degrees longitude (0-360 range), 39.25 degrees latitude.
+It appears that this particular pixel has slightly more cropland than other pixels in this polygon though, since the cropland weight for this cell is 3.1%.

 ### Step 3: Transform and aggregate data using the `staggregate_*` family of functions